JasonLocklin/Dissertation/Prisms/Methods.md

 The spatial working memory (SWM) task is a similar, simpler relative of the visual working memory task that was used in the last chapter [@Ferber2006].
-Patients were seated at a viewing distance of approximately 60 cm, with their head and body axes aligned (no chin-rest was used, optical angles presented below are therefore approximate).
+Patients were seated at a viewing distance of approximately 60 cm, with their head and body axis aligned (no chin-rest was used, optical angles presented below are therefore approximate).
 The task was programmed in Visual Basic Version 6.0 (Microsoft Inc.), and displayed on a tk computer with